BitcoinDesign/Guide/guide/getting-started/hardware.md

 Modern Bitcoin ATMs take advantage of the Bitcoin Lightning network.
 This enables almost instant withdrawals and cheaper fees, which makes the purchase experience more friendly and cost effective.

-Bitcoin ATMs are usually bound to local money transmitting laws and regulations, such as Know Your Customer (KYC) and anti-money laundering (AML) regulations.
+Bitcoin ATMs are usually bound to local money transmission laws and regulations, such as Know Your Customer (KYC) and Anti-Money Laundering (AML) regulations.
 More on [Wikipedia](https://en.wikipedia.org/wiki/Bitcoin_ATM).

 You can find local ATMs using services like [coinatmradar](https://coinatmradar.com/).